TakayukiSakai/cordova-plugin-adstir/README.md

-# cordova-plugin-nend
+# cordova-plugin-adstir

 This is a cordova plugin, which provides a way to request AdStir ads natively from JavaScript.
-As of today, only banner ad (320x50) is supported.
+As of today, only banner ad is supported.

 ## Supported Platforms (and SDK version)